To start your Guide creation process, click on Guides in the left-hand navigation menu.

 Themes and Layouts can help you manage your Guide branding by giving Engage Administrators the ability to set up certain themes and layouts Guide creators can use.

-Themes are used to style your default Themes for your Guide containers, typography, and buttons.
+Theme is used to style your default Themes for your Guide containers, typography, and buttons.
 To edit your default themes, choose the dropdown option in the upper right-hand corner of the Guides section, and select "Edit Default Theme."
 You will then be prompted to open the Designer, where you will see options to edit your default theme:

 When you first open the Visual Design Studio, the Guide Designer will launch over your application.
 It will include multiple tools, as well as a Guide preview.
-The Designer is accessible to any user, with the exception of those who are "Read Only."

 The Action Bar displays at the top of the Guide Designer.
 It contains the following:

 - Navigation mode

 - Any applicable alerts

 - The ability to move the Action Bar

 If you have elements in your application behind the Action Bar at the top of your page, choose the double-arrow icon in the top right-hand corner to move the Action Bar to the bottom of your screen: